We will work with you to meet your needs.

 - Textbooks on CD—most textbooks can be converted to .mp3 or other audio format

 To receive disability services at Sierra Nevada University, you must register with our office before you make special requests of your instructor.
 For more information or to start the process of registering for disability services, please contact Henry Conover, ADA Compliance Officer.
 All accommodations must be approved by the Director of Academic Services, who will require formal documentation by a licensed physician.
 We can provide referrals to local professionals.

 Links to forms to apply for disability services:

 Come see us!
 We have lots of resources for you.
 Don’t suffer in silence — talk to your instructors before you get behind.

 Read this U.S. News and World Report Article:

-Sierra Nevada College is committed to compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act:
+Sierra Nevada University is committed to compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act: